UnconnectedBedna/shrink-backup/README.md

 Tested on **Raspberry Pi** os, **Armbian**, **Manjaro-arm** and **ArchLinuxARM** for rpi with ext4 root partition.<br>
 Autoexpansion will not work on ArchLinuxARM (will not fail, only warn) at the moment but works on the other three tested.

-Default divice that will be backed up unless changed with `-d` is SD-cards, ie `/dev/mmcblk0`
+Default divice that will be backed up unless changed with `-d` is SD-cards, ie `/dev/mmcblk0`<br>
+See [wiki](https://github.com/UnconnectedBedna/shrink-backup/wiki) for a bit more information about using other devices.

 **Don't forget to make the script executable**